longhorn/website/content/docs/1.6.2/nodes-and-volumes/volumes/trim-filesystem.md

 - If you still want to trim an encrypted Longhorn volume, you can:
     1. Enter into the node host the volume is attached to.
     2. Enable flag `discards` for the encrypted volume.
-The passphrase is recorded in the corresponding secert:
+The passphrase is recorded in the corresponding secret:
     ```shell
     cryptsetup --allow-discards --persistent refresh <Longhorn volume name>
     ```